mpanighetti/dnd5e-mote/ch-5-character-options/mote-spells.md

 - **Components:** V, S, M (a drop of the target's blood which the spell consumes)
 - **Duration:** Concentration, up to 1 minute

 You attempt to drag a creature you touch to another plane of existence to confront them alone.
-The target must succeed on a Charisma Saving Throw or both you and the target are banished to a demiplane for the duration.
-The spell fails if either of you are prevented from planeshifting by a spell of a higher level.
+The target must succeed on a Charisma saving throw, or both you and the target are banished to a demiplane for the duration.

-The demiplane takes on a disturbing appearance of your choosing each time you enter it.
+The demiplane takes on a disturbing appearance of your choice each time you enter it.
 Damage dealt to a creature in this demiplane that would reduce them to 0 Hit Points instead reduces them to 1 Hit Point.
-A creature that starts their turn in the demiplane is wracked with pain and mental torment, taking 2d8 Psychic damage; when you take this Psychic damage from the spell, it doesn't break your Concentration.
+A creature that starts their turn in the demiplane is wracked with pain and mental torment, taking 2d8 Psychic damage.
+If you are the caster of this spell and take this Psychic damage, the damage can't be reduced or prevented in any way, and it doesn't break your Concentration.

 Once the spell ends, all creatures in the demiplane are returned to their original locations.
 Removing you or the target from the demiplane also ends the spell.

-_**At Higher Levels.**_ When you cast this spell using a spell slot of 2nd level or higher, the Psychic damage it deals to creatures in the demiplane increases by 1d8 for each spell slot level above 1st.
-Additionally, when you use a spell slot of 5th level or higher, the spell no longer requires Concentration.
+_**Using a Higher-Level Spell Slot.**_ The damage increases by 1d8 for each spell slot level above 1.
+If you use a level 5+ spell slot, the spell doesn't require Concentration, and the duration becomes 10 minutes (level 5–6 slot) or 1 hour (level 7–8 slot).
+If you use a level 9 spell slot, the spell lasts until dispelled.

 ### [Pass Without Note](https://github.com/mpanighetti/dnd5e-spells/blob/main/2nd-level/pass-without-note.md)